-The DIY TinyTV Kit assembles easily in less than 5 minutes with no soldering or special tools required.
-Load up to 5 hours of your own videos, movies, and TV shows easily using our TSVconverter - a free tool to convert any MP4 file.
-Then load the files onto the included MicroSD card, sit back, relax and enjoy hours of entertainment!
+The TinyTV® DIY Kit assembles easily in less than 5 minutes with no soldering or special tools required.
+Load your own videos, movies, and TV shows easily using our TSVconverter - a free tool to convert any MP4 file.
+Then load the files onto the included MicroSD card, sit back, relax, and enjoy hours of entertainment!

 Want to change up some settings?
 The TinyTV also comes with a settings menu to easily change the TV mode to loop videos, or change button values if you want to use a different remote.
 Check out the short TinyTV Settings Menu tutorial!

 Please view the F.A.Q. tab on this page for frequently asked questions.

 This kit includes the following items:

 - TinyScreen+ Processor Board - Runs the TinyTV program, has a SAMD 32-bit processor, OLED screen, USB, and power/battery-charging circuitry.

 - MicroSD / Audio TInyShield - Designed specifically for use with the TinyScreen+, this TinyShield has the microSD card adapter, audio driver, and IR receiver (which can receive TV remote control signals).

 - TinyTV 3D-Printed Enclosure - grab an extra for a different paint job, or print your own (3D files found under DOWNLOADS).